developer-friendly/blog/docs/posts/0011-fluxcd-advanced-topics.md

 ```

 The format of the Secret that FluxCD expects for GitRepository is documented
-on their documentation and you can use other forms of [authentication as needed].
+on their documentation and you can use other forms of authentication as needed[^15].
 We are using GitHub Deploy Key here as they are more flexible when it comes to
-revoking access, as well as granting write access to the [repository][GitHub Deploy Key].
+revoking access, as well as granting write access to the repository[^12].

-The Known Hosts value is coming from the [GitHub SSH key fingerprint].
-The bad
+The Known Hosts value is coming from the GitHub SSH key fingerprint[^16].
+The
-news is that you will have to manually change them if they change theirs!
+bad news is that you will have to manually change them if they change theirs!
 :sweat_smile:

 And using the resuling generated Kubernetes Secret from the ExternalSecret